cryingdev/lockharts-forge/PROJECT_MAP.md

 ## Known Couplings & Intentional Trade-offs

-- React components directly control aspects of Phaser scene lifecycle via `MainForgeCanvas` and `SmithingMinigame`.
+- React components directly control aspects of Phaser scene lifecycle.
-- Some domain logic is mixed into UI/utility code for faster iteration.
-- A single `GameContext` currently acts as the primary in-memory state container.
+- `MainGameLayout` contains all game tabs to avoid complex routing, acting as a tab switcher.

 These trade-offs are **intentional for early development and vibe-coding speed**.